B3tty/orderbook/README.md

 }
 ```

+- output: uuid of the created order

 ### GET an order by id

 This endpoint returns an order from id, passed in the path

 - url `http://localhost:8080/orders/{id}`
   (for example `http://localhost:8080/orders/3427e677-829d-4f38-bd74-d05327266cdf)
+- input: id of the order, as a path variable
+- output: the relevant order, or 404 if no relevant order was found

 ### GET a summary of orders